Science & Language Arts

 ABOUT the Science and Language Arts Seminar

-In this 4-hour weekly seminar for middle school and older students, our acre of orchard and gardens is both the leaping off point for a rigorous study of botany, zoology, ecology, and/or animal husbandry, depending upon the year, and the calming setting in which we analyze poetry, write essays, and dive into challenging novels.
-At Farm School, all our learning takes place outside.
+In this 4-hour weekly seminar for middle school and older students, our acre of orchard and gardens is both the leaping off point for a rigorous study of botany, zoology, ecology, and/or animal husbandry, depending upon the year, and the calming setting in which we write essays, dive into challenging novels, and build our vocabularies.

 Given the nature of an outdoor classroom spread across an acre, student need to mature enough to work in teams of students.
 Students must also have good self-regulation and impulse control in order to be safe and keep others safe while using tools and working with animals and plants.